microsoft/FluidFramework/experimental/framework/frs-client/README.md

 ## Fluid Containers

 A Container instance is a organizational unit within Fluid.
-Each Container instance has a connection to the defined Fluid Service and contains an independent collection of collaborative objects.
+Each Container instance has a connection to the defined Fluid Service and contains a collection of collaborative objects.

 Containers are created and identified by unique IDs.
 Management and storage of these IDs are the responsibility of the developer.